xjiae/HDDDS/description.md

 Use additional notes to capture any other relevant information or considerations. -->
-- **Collection Method of Source:** Summarize data exclusion criteria here.
-Include links where available.
-- **Collection Method of Source:** Summarize data exclusion criteria here.
-Include links where available.
-- **Collection Method of Source:** Summarize data exclusion criteria here.
-Include links where available.
+- **Collection Method of Source:** We exclude data that does not have ground truth for explanation.

-**Additional Notes:** Add here

 ### Relationship to Source
 #### Use & Utility(ies)